WRXY-TV

 WRXY-TV (channel 49) is a religious television station licensed to Tice, Florida, United States, serving the Fort Myers–Naples area as an owned-and-operated station of the Christian Television Network (CTN).
 The station's studios and transmitter are located on Horseshoe Road in Punta Gorda, near the Babcock Ranch planned community.
-WRXY-TV is branded as CTN 10, in reference to its channel position on most cable systems in the market.
+WRXY-TV was formerly branded as CTN 10, in reference to its channel position on most cable systems in the market.

 History

 The station was founded on January 29, 1995.
 Broadcasts were originally hosted from a barn located on a cow pasture.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: